 Enjoying What We Don't Have: The Political Project of Psychoanalysis, by Todd McGowan.
 Forthcoming in Journal for the Psychoanalysis of Culture and Society<, 2015.

 Research and Teaching Interests:

-Colonial and Postcolonial Studies, Literary and Cultural Theory, Studies in the Novel
+Romantic and Victorian, Literary and Cultural Theory, Studies in the Novel